Etihad Rail: Stage Two: Ghuweifat – Fujairah (operational)

 Stage Two opened on February 28, 2023.
 It extends 605 km from Ghuwaifat on the border with Saudi Arabia to Fujairah on the east coast.

-Stage Two PMC & Engineering Contracts were awarded in 2018 to Egis Group and Jacobs Solutions Inc respectively, for development and supervision of the next phase from Ghuwaifat in the west to Fujairah on the east coast.
+Stage Two PMC & Engineering Contracts were awarded in 2018 to Egis Group and Jacobs Solutions respectively, for development and supervision of the next phase from Ghuwaifat in the west to Fujairah on the east coast.

 Package A running for 139 km from Ghuwaifat to Ruwais (where the route links with Stage One of the network), became the first rail connection between the UAE and Saudi Arabia.
 Contracts for the Design and Build of Package A were awarded to a joint venture between the China State Construction Engineering Corporation and South Korea's SK Engineering and Construction.

 Packages B and C of the network, which connect Stage One to Abu Dhabi and Dubai, were awarded to a joint venture between the China Railway Construction Corporation and the Ghantoot Transport & General Contracting Company.
 Package B linked with Stage One at Tarif and run for 216 km to Saih Shuaib and Package C from Saih Shuaib to Sharjah runs for 94 km with a spur connection to Jebel Ali.

 Package D, running for 145 km, connected to the port of Fujairah in continuation of Stage Two Package C from the Dubai/Sharjah Border, passing through the Emirates of Sharjah, Fujairah and Ras al-Khaimah.
 The contract for Package D was awarded to a joint venture of the China Railway Construction Corporation and National Projects and Construction, NPC.
 Package D included the construction of 35 bridges to span road systems, valleys and wadis, 32 underpasses and 15 tunnels, totaling 16 km, through the Al Hajar Mountains using blast-tunneling technology.